al3xisrobles/user-space-packet-filter/README.md

 The ~0.5 Mpps throughput gain demonstrates the value of bypassing the kernel networking stack: fewer context switches, fewer memory copies, and more predictable per-packet timings.
 While the absolute service-time difference is on the order of nanoseconds, at millions of packets per second this result is meaningful—being even a fraction of a microsecond ahead can determine whether a firm captures or misses an arbitrage opportunity.

-So... it turns out that the fastest way to make money is to spend less time in the kernel.
+So it turns out that the fastest way to make money is to spend less time in the kernel... 😊

 ---